mcarans/pycharm-helpers/README.md

 From the PyCharm created sphinx documentation configuration, add a "Before Launch" task.
 Choose "Run Another Configuration" and select the configuration you created above.

+There is a file watcher that runs flynt and shed (which includes black and isort).
+The advantage of this bash script over calling directly is that autosaving can be left on as the tools are run int the background after a delay.

 ## Deprecated
 These are no longer necessary as PyCharm now has the functionality built in.